mikeboensel/AI_Course/slides/lecture1/pages/intro.md

   - (Standard disclaimer... views not endorsed by them)
 <br>
 <br>
-- "Is this going to take my job yet?"
+- >Is this going to take my job yet?"
   - 2010 - Pandora, other recommender systems
   - 2015 - GANs
   - 2022 - Transformer-based